 - How long do I want this webinar to last?

 - What features would I really need?

 - How is the audio and video quality?

 - How’s the ease of use especially for attendees?

-- Can we host the event or is there a need for a third party help?
+- Can we host the event or is there a need for third-party help?

-It is important to have these questions answered before deciding on a service you wish to purchase.
+It is important to have these questions answered before deciding on a webinar service you wish to purchase.
 Research about existing options, compile and compare them.
 Always keep in mind the factors you’re considering while doing so.
 Narrow them down further by checking reviews and testimonials.
-Also, you might want to go for a service or a platform offering at least three different pricing packages.
+Also, you might want to go for a service or a platform that offers at least three different pricing packages.